opnfv/qtip/docs/userguide/introduction.rst

   source opnfv-creds.sh

-Running QTIP on the using `default` as the pod name and for the `compute` suite
+Running QTIP on the using `default` as the pod name and for a single `compute` test case
 ::

-  python qtip.py -l default -f compute
+  python qtip.py -l default -f compute -b dhrystone_bm.yaml

-Running QTIP on the using `default` as the pod name and for the `network` suite
+Running QTIP on the using `default` as the pod name and for a single `network` testcase
 ::

-  python qtip.py -l default -f network
+  python qtip.py -l default -f network - iper_bm.yaml

-Running QTIP on the using `default` as the pod name and for the `storage` suite
+Running QTIP on the using `default` as the pod name and for a single `storage` testcase
 ::

-  python qtip.py -l default -f network
+  python qtip.py -l default -f network fio_bm.yaml

 Results:
 --------